choria-io/asyncjobs/README.md

 ## Status

 This is a brand-new project, under heavy development.
-Interfaces might change, Structures might change, features might be removed if it's found to be a bad fit for the underlying storage.

-Use with care.
+The core Task handling is in good shape and reasonably stable.
+Task Scheduler is still subject to some change.

 ## Synopsis